UDG Healthcare defies pandemic as profits rise 7%

 UDG chief executive Brendan McAtamney said he was “pleased” with the results, which were ahead of guidance.

-Dublin-based pharmaceutical company UDG Healthcare grew its adjusted operating profit by 7 per cent over the last year despite fears the Covid-19 pandemic would be felt acutely during the second half of the year.
+Dublin-based healthcare services company UDG Healthcare grew its adjusted operating profit by 7 per cent over the last year despite fears the Covid-19 pandemic would be felt acutely during the second half of the year.

 The company, which published its results for the year ended September 30th, 2020, on Tuesday, employs about 9,000 people in 29 countries.